MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## May 26, 2020

-Version XXXXXX of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and version XXXXXX of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution includes the following new feature.
+Version 401.2005.21001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps includes the following new feature.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|